damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 For this section, you will need to download Louis Puttermans data for the ancestral origins of modern national populations

 We include a file in folder "figure3Data" called "cos_rat.csv", which contains the time averaged Secular-Rationalism and Cosmopolitanism for all nations.
-Running "createLanagugedf.py" builds the dataframe for cultural values and langauge category comparisons.
-Running "lanagugeCategoryRegression.R" runs the linear regression for measuring the effects of slavic, italic and germainic languages on cosmopolitanism + secular-rationalism.
-Then, to produce figure 3, first run "createWorldmap.R" to produce figure 3 and then "createFigure3bc.py" to produce figure3b and 3c.
+Running "createLanagugedf.py" builds the dataframe containing cultural value scores and percent of popluation descended from nations within the Germanic, Italic and Slavic lamgauge families.
+Running "LanguageCategoryRegression.R" runs the linear regression for measuring the effect of having Slavic, Italic and Germainic speaking ancenstry on compisite cultural values, cosmopolitanism + secular-rationalism.
+Then, to produce figure 3, first run "createWorldmap.R" to produce figure 3a and then "createFigure3bc.py" to produce figure3b and 3c.

-## Will you add another figure?